 Q: Who is your teacher?

-A: Right now I don’t have a regular teacher but I've studied with Anthony Wellington for 3 years and attended Wooten Woods and Berklee Summer Groove School with Victor Wooten and the Berklee bass faculty.
-I also went to Gerald Veasley's Bass Bootcamp for several years.
+A: Right now I don’t have a regular teacher but I studied with Anthony Wellington for 3 years and attended Wooten Woods and Berklee Summer Groove School with Victor Wooten and the Berklee bass faculty.
+I've also been to several other music camps and workshops, like Gerald Veasley's Bass Bootcamp, the Hudson Jazz Composer's Workshop and the Central PA Jazz Camp..
 My Dad, who is a jazz trumpet player, taught me to improvise.
 Adam Nitti has also helped me develop my solo lines.

 Q: How much practice do you do a day?

 A: It varies depending on school, but I practice at least an hour on school days and 2 to 3 hours a day on the weekends and holiday periods.

 A: It varies but I always play basic diatonic chord and scale exercises first.
 I cover both pick and slap style either with a metronome or my Beat Buddy.
 I'm always learning new songs and bass lines and transcribing solos too.
 I spend time on reading whenever I can.
 I play my 5 string, 6 string and fretless basses very day to keep the familiarity,